----------------------------------------------------- ---------------------------------------

-Katumo, Benson Makau Date

-Admission No. CIT/00046/019

----------------------------------------------------- ---------------------------------------

-Odongo Brian Date

-Admission No. CIT/00192/019

----------------------------------------------------- ---------------------------------------

-Gakonyo Stephen Date

-Admission No. CIT/00144/019

----------------------------------------------------- ---------------------------------------

-Muchiri Victor Date

-Admission No. CIT/00002/019

----------------------------------------------------- ---------------------------------------

-Muketha Evlyn Date

-Admission No. CIT/00274/019

 This project proposal has been submitted for examination with my approval as the university supervisor.

 --------------------------------------------------- ------------------------------------

 James Chamwama Date

 Instructor

 Maseno University

 ABSTRACT

 There is a need to have a system with the necessary resources to help in filling, storing, and keeping track of the Students Organization of Maseno University (SOMU) bursary application scheme at Maseno University.
 With a population of over 15, 000 students, automating the whole process from application, vetting and allocation of bursaries to students would reduce paperwork for both students and the involved staff while still saving the time the students would spend queuing to submit forms.
 In the 21st century, making queues to submit forms ought to be something of the past.
 The E-Bursary aims to fill the gap by having a digital bursary management system for Maseno University’s SOMU funded scheme.